-The last reported price for our common stock on March 1, 2018 was \$10.56 per share, which represented a 10% discount to NAV per share.
-As of March 1, 2018 we had 12 stockholders of record, which did not include stockholders for whom shares are held in nominee or "street" name.
+Our common stock is traded on Nasdaq, under the symbol "HRZN."
+The last reported price for our common stock on March 1, 2019 was \$12.97 per share, which represented an 11% premium to NAV per share.
+As of March 1, 2019 we had 17 stockholders of record, which did not include stockholders for whom shares are held in nominee or "street" name.